Need Help?

 Data Transfer Agreement for the German Cancer Research Center

 To request access to the dataset please start a Data Access Request via the EGA DAC Portal.
-You will receive a HIPO DACO Info Form to collect information about the request, which has to be filled and signed.
-Your request will be evaluated by the responsible Data Access Committee (DAC).
+You will receive a HIPO DACO Info Form by email to collect information about the request, which has to be filled completely and signed by your PI.
+Your request will be evaluated by the responsible Data Access Committee (DAC) and our Data protection department (and innovation management if required).
 As soon as a positive decision is made, you will be provided with a data transfer agreement (DTA).
 After the DTA has been fully signed, access to the requested data is granted.
+To ensure that the process can be completed as quickly as possible, please note the following points: 1.
+The request in the EGA portal must be made by the responsible PI.
+2. The information in the EGA portal must match the information on the HIPO DACO Info Form.
+In particular, the email address and the requested data sets must match.
+It is also important that all requested data sets are also listed on the HIPO DACO Info Form.
+For-profit companies are charged a fee per request.

 Studies are experimental investigations of a particular phenomenon, e.g., case-control studies on a particular trait or cancer research projects reporting matching cancer normal genomes from patients.